Kertajati International Airport

-The airport began operation on 24 May 2018 when the Indonesia One presidential aircraft landed at the airport.
+The airport began operations on 24 May 2018 when the Indonesia One presidential aircraft landed at the airport.
 A grand opening took place in July 2019.
-The new airport functions as a buffer to help ease air traffic at Soekarno–Hatta International Airport.
+The new airport is supposed to function as a reliever airport for Soekarno Hatta, providing additional spillover capacity.
 Upon completion, the airport will have a total capacity of 29 million passengers annually, with additional space for expansion.
-The airport will also operate cargo terminals with an official estimate of 1.5 million tons of cargo by 2020.
+The airport planned to operate cargo terminals with an official estimate of 1.5 million tons of cargo by 2020.

+The airport was "mostly deserted" after opening, leading the government to mandate that all flights to Bandung must operate from the new airport.

 Development

 In order to ensure completion of Kertajati Airport, construction of Karawang Airport has been put on hold and Kertajati was fast-tracked for completion.
 The 1,800 hectares airport is estimated to cost Rp 25.4 trillion.
-The plan includes three 60-meter-wide runways (measuring 3000, 3750 and 4025 meters) capable of accommodating large aircraft such as the Airbus A380, Boeing 747-8, and Airbus A350.
+The plan includes three 60-meter-wide runways (measuring 3000, 3750 and 4025 meters) capable of accommodating large aircraft such as the Airbus A380, Boeing 747-8, Antonov and Airbus A350.
 The airport is also to be equipped with the technology needed to handle the most recent and modern aircraft, such as the Boeing 787.
 The project will include a 3,400-hectare aerotropolis known as Kertajati Aerocity.
 Twice the size of the airport, this aerotropolis is to be a center of economic growth and is located north of the Cipali Toll Road, east of the Manuk River.